Transfer of shares—law and procedure

 imgtext

-There are a number of circumstances in which Shares in a company may be transferred, eg upon a sale of the shares, through the transmission of the shares by operation of law (eg upon the death or Bankruptcy of a shareholder), by gift or upon the granting or Enforcement of security.
+There are a number of circumstances in which Shares in a company may be transferred, the most common of which are upon a sale of the shares or by a gift of the shares.
+Other circumstances include a transfer of shares, upon the granting or Enforcement of security or their transmission by operation of law (eg where the death or Bankruptcy of a shareholder has occurred).
 For more information about the transmission of shares, see Q&A: Can Personal representatives transfer shares in a company without a grant of probate?

 It is most common for shares to be transferred upon a sale.
 A sale of shares will normally take place pursuant to the terms of a share purchase agreement or an option agreement.